Which Leads are Converting to Sales?

 The missing link in all of this is call tracking.
 Call tracking not only integrates with all of the aforementioned tools, but also stands out as a way for you to truly determine which leads are generating interest and driving revenue.
 For example, you can take your PPC efforts one step further by tracking which ads are making your phone ring through Multichannel Call Attribution.

 CallRail can help you determine which marketing efforts drive calls.
-With the addition of our new HubSpot plugin, CallRail automatically sends call tracking data into HubSpot and draws HubSpot lead data back into our Copilot feature, providing you with detailed, relevant caller information before and during a call.
+With the addition of our new HubSpot plugin, CallRail automatically sends call tracking data into HubSpot and draws HubSpot lead data back into our Lead Center feature, providing you with detailed, relevant caller information before and during a call.
 Having this background information available in real-time makes this the perfect tool for phone tracking and allows your sales and customer service teams to be more effective.

 Campaign level call tracking and call recording are effective ways to identify which campaigns are driving traffic and what questions visitors ask when they interact with your sales staff.
 CallRail’s call tracking software traces the origin of a call from a variety of online (search results, directory sites, Facebook) or offline (Yellow Pages, print ads, TV or radio, direct mail) sources.